50TH ANNIVERSARY: OUR GROWTH

 Mexico – 4th International Christian Youth Conference on Evangelism

-WME is invited to meet with Gorbachov when he is awarded the World Methodist Peace Prize from the World Methodist Council.
-Dr. Maxie Dunnam, Chair of WME at the time, along with Bishop Sundo Kim, then WME Regional Secretary in Asia attended a meeting where Bishop Kim closed the gathering by praying for Gorbachov.
+WME is invited to meet with Mikhail Gorbachev when he is awarded the World Methodist Peace Prize from the World Methodist Council.
+Dr. Maxie Dunnam, Chair of WME at the time, along with Bishop Sundo Kim, then WME Regional Secretary in Asia attended a meeting where Bishop Kim closed the gathering by praying for Gorbachev.
 WME did not organize the meeting but was one of several different organizations in attendance.
 WME’s leadership is and has been part of many significant world events.

 Mikhail Gorbachev received the award for his creativity as a catalyst influencing massive global changes through new international initiatives, including the introduction of “glasnost” to the world, and for his work to free religious bodies in the U.S.S.R. from laws restricting the free exercise of religion, Mikhail Gorbachev became the third non-Methodist to receive the Peace Award.
 He reinforced persuasively the notion that dialogue is always preferable to war.
 He was cited for his contributions to human understanding, international stability, and a changing world.